 - Each decision point means points to win, and in turn, levels are unlocked as the user progresses through the scenario

 These four examples show that including gamification in elearning doesn’t have to be daunting.
 Features such as points, badges and levels can – with a little thought – add an extra dimension to your online courses that will help engage learners and make your content stick.
+For more info on how to really win at gamification in elearning, check out these 6 practical tips.

 Feeling inspired?
 Download the ultimate guide to winning at gamification in elearning to get started!